We have recently worked on many chrome extensions. Releasing new chrome extensions manually gets tiring afer a while.

 dependencies.
 Alternatively, we can use

-Then as the last step, we are using
+Then, as the last step, we are use

 yarn run test to run tests.
 We can skip this

 using yarn.
-Note that we are installing zip utility along with yarn because
+Note, we are install zip utility along with yarn because

 we need to zip our chrome extension before publishing it in next step.
 Also, we